 Thimphu is the only capital city in the world that does not have traffic lights.
 Equally, Bhutan is the only country in the world without them.
-When the government introduced a couple of traffic lights a few years ago, they were quickly forced to uninstall them, following public protests.
+A few years ago the government introduced a couple of traffic lights.
+The authorities were quickly forced to uninstall them, following public protests.

 Highest capital in Asia

-Paro, at 2,235m elevation, the country’s only international airport, is Asia’s highest national airport, and generally considered to be one of the most difficult airports to fly into, considering the surrounding mountains reach 5,500m in height.
+Paro, at 2,235m elevation, the country’s only international airport.
+Moreover, it is Asia’s highest national airport.
+No wonder it is generally considered to be one of the most difficult airports to fly into.
+After all, the surrounding mountains reach 5,500m in height.
 Only 23 pilots are licenced to land in Paro at time of writing.
 Until 2011 it was the kingdom’s only airport.

 The revered and endangered birds spend the summers in Tibet and winters in Bhutan.
-They have been recorded on many occasions circling around Gangteng Monastery in the Phobhjikha valley on arrival and again when they depart, as if they were practicing circumambulation.
+They have been recorded on many occasions circling around Gangteng Monastery in the Phobhjikha valley on arrival.
+Then again when they depart.
+As if they were practicing circumambulation.

 Anyone caught harming a black-necked crane faces a lengthy prison sentence.